 Another one is plugs.
 Yes, everyone knows about them, they are not lost anywhere, still.

 Now about the theaters, of course, etc. And at least half of them you can enjoy totally for free and go out with positive emotions, as well as new business cards.
 Yes, talking about contacts: It’s just amazing how quickly people get acquainted here..
 I was shocked in what extent and in how many places at the same time there are taking places all sorts of cultural sidemaster- classes, public speaking, exhibitions.

-What should I say about my experience in Moscow?
+What should I say about my impressions from Moscow?
 I’m completely in love with it!
 Yes I did enjoy this energetic, its fast temp of life, culture, Stalin’s skyscrapers, Moscow city, the Red Square and its people, what I didn’t expect at all.

 In fact I didn’t want to leave this city, so one day (I know it) I will come back.”